 “This wobble, a phenomenon called precession, has altered the position of the constellations we see today.”

 This begs the question, what defines a person?
-Some say that a person is most defined by their parents, the rest of their family, and friends.
-Other suggest that class and the location of one’s maturity are determining factors, as in a person born in a tough neighborhood in East Saint Louis is going to view the world in a fundamentally different way than a person born ten hours away in small town, Kansas.
-Those that I listened to for too many years said, in a roundabout manner, that a person born under the Sagittarius ecliptic, for example, is going to be the same whether they were born in the depths of poverty, in a third world country, or in the richest cities of the richest nations on earth, unless, apparently, the earth wobbles.
+Some say parents are the ones who best define a person, and that family and friends are almost as influential.
+Other suggest that class and the location of one’s maturity are other mitigating factors, as in even a person born in Saint Louis is going to view the world in a fundamentally different way than a person born ten hours away in small town, Kansas.
+Those who I listened to for too many years said, in a roundabout manner, that a person born under the Sagittarius ecliptic, for example, is going to be the same whether they were born in the depths of poverty, in a third world country, or in the richest cities of the richest nations on earth, until, apparently, the earth wobbles.

-One of the unfortunate characteristics of the Libra Man that I’ve known for so long, is that we do hold grudges.
-The first grudge I would like to hold, as a Libra Man, is directed at the Babylonians.
+One of the unfortunate characteristics of the Libra Man that I’ve known for so long is that we do hold grudges.
+As a newfound Libra Man, I would like to direct my first official grudge at the Babylonians.
 They developed the 12-month calendar, and they wanted their constellations to match that calendar, so they arbitrarily picked a constellation, Ophiuchus, to leave off and thus match that calendar.
-I’m quite sure that if they knew that this calendar, and its accompanying listing of the Sun’s movement, would last 3,000 years, they might have reconsidered leaving one constellation out, but my question is why did it take so long for us to make this correction?
-Do those that decided to wait have any sympathy for those that have suffered for so long?
-We’ve been through personal and financial hell as a result of their delay, to prove that we were never ruled by Mars the god of war and Pluto the god of the underworld, and that we were not ruled by some dark force in our nature.
+I’m quite sure that if they knew that this calendar, and its accompanying listing of the Sun’s movement, would last 3,000 years, they might have reconsidered leaving one constellation out, but my question is why did it take so long for modern man to make this correction?
+Do those who decided to wait have any sympathy for those who have suffered for so long?
+We’ve been through personal and financial hell because of their delay, to prove that the Mars the god of war and Pluto the god of the underworld didn’t rule us, and that no dark forces ruled some part of our nature.

-“Nothing has changed,” she said.
+“Nothing has changed,” she said, adding my name to the tail end of that sentence.
 “NASA works from a Sidereal Zodiac, which is different from the Tropical Zodiac you and I have been working from in your therapy.
 The Tropical Zodiac has not changed.
 Astronomers have known about the differences between the two studies and the 13th constellation since about 100 B.C.
 It’s been rumored for a year that NASA would be evaluating the findings of astronomers from the Minnesota Planetarium Society found regarding the moon’s gravitational pull on Earth, and the affect it had on the alignment of the stars.”